Capital One Case Interview: Complete Guide (2026)

 Treat this round seriously.
 Many candidates who feel confident about their performance still receive rejections, so preparation is essential.

-What Is Power Day?
+What is Power Day?

 Power Day is Capital One's final interview round.
 It consists of three to five back-to-back interviews, each lasting up to 60 minutes, with a break in between.
 All interviews are conducted virtually via Zoom.